department-of-veterans-affairs/vets-website/src/applications/personalization/profile/components/personal-health-care-contacts/README.md

 CONDITIONS:
   - `profile_contacts` feature toggle on
-  - Breakers is reporting an outage
-VA PROFILE: N/A
+  - Breakers is detects an outage condition with VA Profile VA PROFILE: N/A
 VETS API: 500
 UI: LoadFail, "This page isn't available right now."